opendatatrentino/jackan/docs/README.md

 ### DCAT

+<a href="http://www.w3.org/TR/vocab-dcat/" target="_blank">DCAT</a> is an emerging W3C standard for representing catalog metadata.
+For this reason, when we use Jackan we usually convert Ckan objects to their DCAT representation, which gives us a consistent well defined view of open data catalogs.

 There has long been a plugin for ckan to serve metadata as rdf in <a href="http://www.w3.org/TR/vocab-dcat/" target="_blank">DCAT format</a>, but <a href="https://lists.okfn.org/pipermail/ckan-dev/2015-July/009164.html" target="_blank">according to maintainer (July 2015):</a>
 ```
 Historically you have been able to access an RDF representation of a CKAN